TakuyaShintate/tsts/README.md

 `tsts` is an open source project that provides state-of-the-art time series forecasting methods.

-It allows for more flexible model building, such as building models in combination with autoregressive (AR) models and other models.
+It allows for more flexible model building, such as building models in combination with autoregressive (AR) models and deep learning models.
 In addition to models, `tsts` also provides the latest modules for data augmentation, loss functions, and optimizers, etc.

 ## ⛏ Installation